ay0ks/singleton-attr/README.md

 # singleton-attr
-Simple to use singleton procedural attribute.
+Simple to use singleton procedural attribute

 Example:
 ```rust